Ibrahim-Maiga/Blog/content/post/2024-10-01-Building-an-Analytics-Solution-for-Effective-AML-Transaction-Monitoring.md

 ### *Step 5: Set up S3 Buckets with Appropriate IAM Roles*

+The following guide will help you set up S3 buckets with the appropriate IAM roles:

 <iframe src="https://scribehow.com/embed/Creating_S3_Buckets_and_IAM_Role_in_AWS__wXEELfFYTKCN1Q2cXv_8wQ?as=video" width="100%" height="640" allowfullscreen frameborder="0"></iframe>

 Permissions: Ensure both buckets have the proper IAM roles and bucket policies so AWS Glue and Athena can write to and read from these buckets.

 ### *Step 6: Initiate AWS Glue for ETL*

-Let's build a metadata repository, create a crawler to catalog AML transaction data, and configure an ETL Job for dataset Processing
+Let's build a metadata repository, create a crawler to catalog AML transaction data, and configure an ETL Job for dataset Processing:

 <iframe src="https://scribehow.com/embed/Create_a_metadata_repository_a_crawler_and_a_ETL_job_in_AWS_Glue__MABM7HFUQPe-G667wpZTLw?as=video" width="100%" height="640" allowfullscreen frameborder="0"></iframe>

 Glue Crawler Connectivity: Ensure the JDBC connection has the right security group and access permissions.

 ### *Step 6: Utilize Amazon Athena for Queries*

-Let's configure an Athena workgroup and query AML data using the Trino engine.
-For larger datasets, Athena Spark could be used to enhance performance and scalability.
+Athena Spark could be used for larger datasets to enhance performance and scalability.
+To configure an Athena workgroup and query AML data using the Trino engine, follow the guide below:

 <iframe src="https://scribehow.com/embed/Editing_Athena_Workgroup_for_AWS_Glue_ETL_Job__oKxC8KzeQf2NRKM8tQwSNQ?as=video" width="100%" height="640" allowfullscreen frameborder="0"></iframe>

+Here are five SQL queries for Amazon Athena that AML analysts can use to gain actionable insights into transaction data.
+Each query targets specific risk areas, providing a streamlined starting point for further analysis.
 ```sql
 SELECT * FROM "etl-output-bucket"."aml_transactions" WHERE Is_laundering = 1;
 ```